Infected eczema occurs when a virus or bacteria gets into an open eczema wound. These infections worsen existing symptoms.

 - prolonged eczema flare

 In addition, severe eczema herpeticum can cause infections in the cornea of the eye, which may lead to blindness.
-While rare, if eczema herpeticum spreads to the internal organs, such as the brain, lungs, and liver, it can lead to organ failure.
+If eczema herpeticum spreads to the internal organs, such as the brain, lungs, or liver, it can lead to organ failure.
+However, this is rare.

-If a person has chronic eczema flares, they should see their doctor if they develop a fever, experience chills, have low energy, or show signs of infection, such as oozing blisters and excessive itchiness.
+If a person has chronic eczema flares, they should speak with their doctor if they develop a fever, experience chills, have low energy, or show signs of infection, such as oozing blisters and excessive itchiness.

 If a child or infant develops symptoms of infected eczema, their parent or caregiver should take them to a doctor immediately.